 Educational Opportunity Center: The Educational Opportunity Center (EOC) assists first generation and income-eligible adults throughout Wyoming to continue their education.
 Services include assistance with college and financial aid applications, career and college exploration, and GED preparation.
-Outreach offices are located in Casper, Cheyenne, Ethete, Evanston, Gillette, Powell, Riverton, Rock Springs, Sheridan, Torrington, and Worland.
+Outreach offices are located in Casper, Cheyenne, Ethete, Evanston, Rock Springs, Powell, Riverton, and Gillette.
 EOC is a federally funded TRIO project.

 GEAR-UP: The Wyoming Statewide GEAR-UP project provides services to 2000 income-eligible pre-college students throughout the state each year.
 Student services include career exploration, advising and supporting students in taking a college preparation curriculum, college preparation, ACT - preparation, college exploration, application, and planning, and assistance with financial aid processes and procedures.
 Student services are provided through GEAR-UP coordinators located at each of Wyoming's seven community colleges.
 The GEAR-UP grant also works with the Wyoming Department of Education in providing teacher training and school improvement initiatives.
 All GEAR-UP services are aimed at increasing student academic preparation and performance levels suited for post-secondary education, rates of high school graduation, rates of post-secondary education participation and graduation, and GEAR-UP student and family knowledge of post-secondary education options, high school preparation needs, and means of financing.

 Upward Bound Math Science (UBMS) Project: The Math Science Project provides services to income-eligible and first generation 9th through 12th grade high school students throughout Wyoming.
 UBMS is designed to generate the skills and motivation necessary to be successful in high school and to complete a college degree program in a math or science area.
 Assistance with high school coursework and tasks related to college enrollment are provided throughout the academic year.
-The UBMS program includes a six-week summer academic session with an intensified math and science curriculum that includes performing active research under the guidance of university staff and graduate students.
+The UBMS program includes a six-week, residential, summer academic session on the UW campus with an intensified math and science curriculum that includes performing active research under the guidance of university staff and graduate students.
 UBMS is a federally funded TRIO project.

 Upward Bound: The Upward Bound program works with income-eligible, first generation high school students (grades 9-12) and their families to help them gain the skills and motivation necessary to successfully complete high school and to pursue a college degree.
-The program includes a six-week summer academic component designed to help students develop academically and socially in a university setting.
+The program includes a six-week, residential, summer academic component on the UW campus designed to help students develop academically and socially in a university setting.
 Tutorial and enrichment services are provided throughout the academic year and participants and their families receive individualized assistance in completing tasks related to successful college enrollment.
 Outreach offices are located in Albany, Fremont, Laramie, and Natrona counties.
 Upward Bound is a federally funded TRIO project.

 The Office of Student Financial Aid assists students in obtaining funds to attend the University of Wyoming by coordinating and administering all forms of financial assistance to students.
 Four broad categories of aid are available: scholarships, grants, loans, and work-study employment.
 Over 1,000 different scholarship programs, funded through federal, state, institutional, and private sources, are coordinated.
 Federal Pell, ACG-Smart, and Federal Supplemental Educational Opportunity Grants are available to undergraduate students with significant financial need, who are pursuing a first bachelor's degree.
 Hathaway Scholarships, Federal Perkins, Federal Direct and Federal Direct PLUS Loans are available to qualified students.
 Federal Work‑Study employment is available to students with a qualifying level of financial need.